asicsdigital/consul-vault-ecs-workshop/README.md

 $
 ```

-5. You'll now need to retrieve the three unseal keys, which have been written to the `vault-init` task's log.
+5. You'll now need to retrieve the three unseal keys and the root token, which have been written to the `vault-init` task's log.
 In the ECS console, find your first ECS cluster, browse to the `vault-init-workshop` service, and look at the task logs.
 You want the logs for the `vault-init` task; the log messages should display three unseal keys and a root token.
 These unseal keys are crucial to accessing your Vault cluster; save them and the root token somewhere secure!
 They'll be purged from this log after a day.

 6. Use [AWS KMS](https://aws.amazon.com/kms/) to encrypt your Vault unseal keys.
 There's an `encrypt_unseal_keys.sh` script that takes the three keys as arguments; it'll encrypt them and update your Terraform variables appropriately.
 Be sure to enclose the keys in single quotes to avoid shell interpolation of metacharacters!
 ```sh